New York City Retail Is Back & We’re Totally Here for It!

 Estimated Read Time: 4 Minutes

-Earlier this week we embarked on short flight to New York City to check out the best of resale and experiential retail.
+Embarking on a short flight to New York City, we set out to explore the best of resale and experiential retail.
 From well-known brands to one-off local shops, we wanted to explore how stores are adopting resale into their business models, leveraging a showroom approach, or blending the digital and physical retail world to create engaging customer experiences.
 We had such a great time exploring the city that we thought we’d share a few of our favorite stops with you (in no particular order of course).

 Empire State Building